 - Image Format: JPEG JPEG is an image format that provides efficient data compression.

-The file extension of a JPEG file is ".JPG".

-- Audio Format: WAVE/ADPCM recording format

-This is the Windows standard format for audio recording.

-The file extension of a WAVE/ADPCM file is "WAV" - Recording Time: Up to about 30 seconds per image - Audio File Size: Approximately 165KB (30-second recording of approximately 5.5KB per second)
+The file extension of a JPEG file is ".JPG". - Audio Format: WAVE/ADPCM recording format This is the Windows standard format for audio recording.
+The file extension of a WAVE/ADPCM file is ".WAV". - Recording Time: Up to about 30 seconds per image - Audio File Size: Approximately 165KB (30-second recording of approximately 5.5KB per second)

-You can play back an audio file recorded in the Audio Snapshot mode on your computer using Windows Media Player.
+• You can play back an audio file recorded in the Audio Snapshot mode on your computer using Windows Media Player.

-- 1. In the REC mode, press [MENU]. - Select the "REC" tab, select "Audio Snap", and then press [▶]. - Use [▲] and [▼] to select "On" and then press [SET]. - · This enters the Audio Snapshot mode. - Selecting "Off" enters the Normal Snapshot mode (no audio). - Press the shutter button to record the image. - After the image is recorded, the camera enters audio recording standby, with the image you just recorded on the monitor screen and displays a indicator.
+- 1. In the REC mode, press [MENU]. - Select the "REC" tab, select "Audio Snap", and then press [▶]. - Use [▲] and [▼] to select "On" and then press [SET]. - This enters the Audio Snapshot mode. - Selecting "Off" enters the Normal Snapshot mode (no audio).

+After the image is recorded, the camera enters audio recording standby, with the image you just recorded on the monitor screen and displays a 12 indicator.